 - 2D data matrix barcode

-2020 also ushers in new verification requirements for dispensers related to serialized product: in the event of an inquiry, the dispenser must begin an investigation for suspect or illegitimate product.
+The 2020 regulation also ushers in new verification requirements for dispensers related to serialized product: In the event of an inquiry, the dispenser must begin an investigation for suspect or illegitimate product.
 The law requires the dispenser to verify the unique product identifier back to the manufacturer of at least three packages or 10% of the suspect product, whichever is greater, and provide the transaction history and transaction information for those products.

 Enabling supply chain digitalization through serialization